Aliis/ticketService/README.md

 Backend runs on http://localhost:8088/

-Run fronend (For that Node.js should be installed):
+Run frontend (For that Node.js should be installed):

 In terminal
 cd ticket/frontend